Arnold Lorand: Biography

-Lorand was a physician to the spa at Carlsbad, Czechoslovakia during the early 20th century.
+Lorand was a physician to the spa at Carlsbad, Austria-Hungary during the early 20th century.
 He was also a longevity researcher.
 He has been described as a pioneer of modern geriatric medicine.

 Lorand believed that slowing down of the blood stream from bad dieting is a main cause of old age.
 He believed it was possible to prevent premature old age by consuming a diet largely of milk products, brown bread, fruit and vegetables.
 Lorand argued against a strict vegetarian diet, "true vegetarians frequently present a pale, unhealthy and prematurely aged appearance".
 Instead, he promoted an ovo-lacto vegetarian diet (a vegetarian diet with eggs and milk).

 Lorand believed that the consumption of meat is only beneficial for youths during the period of growth.
 He argued that adults should abstain from consuming meat.
 He stated that "a milk-egg-vegetable diet is the best and at the same time the most rational for mankind."
 Lorand recommended people to drink water or their skin will suffer from premature wrinkling.